BGMwebdev/first-project/README.md

 - Footer
     - The footer contains a copyright.
-    - The footer also contains social media links to my client's personal pages.
+    - The footer also contains social media links.
 This will allow the user to get instant acces to who she is and connect through social media.
+Because it's fictive, the links are not directed towards her personal pages.
     - The links will create easy acces to social media, and will open in a seprate window.
     - This feature will be present on all pages.